- Language: en

 Patch review checklist¶

 Use this checklist to review a pull request.
 If you are reviewing a pull request that is not your own and it passes all the criteria below, please set the “Triage Stage” on the corresponding Trac ticket to “Ready for checkin”.
 If you’ve left comments for improvement on the pull request, please tick the appropriate flags on the Trac ticket based on the results of your review: “Patch needs improvement”, “Needs documentation”, and/or “Needs tests”.
-As time and interest permits, committers do final reviews of “Ready for checkin” tickets and will either commit the patch or bump it back to “Accepted” if further works need to be done.
-If you’re looking to become a committer, doing thorough reviews of patches is a great way to earn trust.
+As time and interest permits, mergers do final reviews of “Ready for checkin” tickets and will either commit the patch or bump it back to “Accepted” if further works need to be done.
+If you’re looking to become a merger, doing thorough reviews of patches is a great way to earn trust.

 Looking for a patch to review?
 Check out the “Patches needing review” section of the Django Development Dashboard.
 Looking to get your patch reviewed?
 Ensure the Trac flags on the ticket are set so that the ticket appears in that queue.